Substitution tilings with transcendental inflation factor: Introduction

 One natural connection between Delone sets and substitutions on finite alphabets is the following.
 Under certain conditions on the substitution, one can associate to it a strictly positive, bounded, length function $\ell$, which transforms every letter $a$ into a segment of length $\ell(a)$ and preserves the order of letters.
 Additionally, the length function $\ell$ respects the substitution in the sense that every inflated segment can be sliced into segments corresponding to the letters in the alphabet, thus turning the substitution into an inflation rule; see Figure~\ref{fig:inflation}.
 This also turns every bi-infinite word into a tiling $\mathcal{T}$ of $\mathbb{R}$ consisting of finitely many distinct prototiles, We call such a length function a \emph{natural length function}.
 One can then derive a Delone set $\varLambda\subset \R$ by identifying a tile with the location of its left endpoint; see Figure~\ref{fig:tiling-Delone} for an example.

-With a proper choice of bi-infinite word and origin, the resulting Delone set $\varLambda\subset \R$ exhibits inflation symmetry $\lambda \varLambda\subset \varLambda$, where $\lambda$ is (an integer power of) the inflation factor of the initial substitution, and hence algebraic.
+With a proper choice of bi-infinite word and origin, the resulting Delone set $\varLambda\subset \R$ exhibits inflation symmetry, that is, $\lambda \varLambda\subset \varLambda$, where $\lambda>1$ is (a positive integer power of) the inflation factor of the initial substitution, and hence algebraic.

 Regarding the opposite direction: Let $\varLambda \subset \R^d$ be a Delone set, and let $\lambda \varLambda\subset \varLambda$ for some $\lambda >1$.
 Lagarias showed in \cite{Lag}: if $\varLambda$ is of finite type (that is, $\varLambda-\varLambda$ is a discrete closed subset of $\R^d$), then $\lambda$ must be an algebraic number.